 Another issue with the PC/Steam/nextgen console ports is texture mirroring.
 Although the game engine supports mirroring natively, for some reason the developers decided to mirror some of the textures manually and adjust UVs on some models to accommodate the change.
 This wouldn’t have caused problems on its own, but the mirrored texture is often squeezed into the same resolution as the original unmirrored texture, which means the resolution of the final texture that is applied to the model is reduced.
 In addition, the mirroring in the PC version is usually done by flipping the texture horizontally or vertically, while it would’ve looked a lot better if the texture was rotated.
 Here’s an example illustrating both problems:

 Here’s another example of mirrored textures from Twinkle Park.
 Although the light texture’s horizontal resolution was increased (or the texture was just stretched), the trap door texture is quarter the size (half the resolution) of the original Dreamcast texture:

-In addition, the developers adjusted UVs on some models to use a mirrored texture, but forgot to mirror the texture, and vice versa.
+In addition, the developers adjusted UVs on some models to use a mirrored texture, but didn’t mirror the texture, and vice versa.
 There are several noticeable problems with texture mirroring in different levels in the PC version.
 You can read more on that in posts dedicated to each level.
 Twinkle Park and Lost World are good examples.

 It may be hard to discuss artistic changes in SADX because everyone’s aesthetic preferences are different.
 Someone may prefer the more “realistic” look of the new textures introduced in SADX.
 Those who prefer the original Dreamcast look may think those new textures look lifeless and boring (in some cases they are literally the same textures but desaturated), but to each their own.
-However, when it comes to textures that weren’t redesigned, the Dreamcast version has the highest quality textures, and each subsequent port has more and more problems coming from mindless recompression.
+However, when it comes to textures that weren’t redesigned, the Dreamcast version has the highest quality textures, and each subsequent port has more and more problems coming from recompression.